JamesPNacino/San-Francisco-49ers-Regression-Analysis/README.md

 6. Penalty Yards

 The most accurate model (highest R-squared value) for determining the number of losses would be to using *passing yards per attempt*, while the most accurate model for determining the number of wins would be using *points for* as the predictor variable.

+I have tested linear models on data points since the year 1970.
+The more data we have, the more accurate out prediction should generally become.
+However, the game of football has changed over time due to rules changing and different way offenses and defenses are ran.
+Using an earlier year for analysis can affect the significance of the regression model.